Overview

 Explore financial aid and awards Fees

-The following fees are effective Jan.
-1, 2024, to Aug.
-31, 2024.
+The following fees are effective for courses starting September 1, 2025 to August 31, 2026.
 All fees are quoted in Canadian dollars and are subject to change.
-Academic-related fees are exempt from the Federal Goods and Services Tax (GST).
-GST is added to all other goods and services; for example, workshops, some publications, self-help seminars, and Athabasca University promotional sales items.
+Academic-related fees are exempt from the Federal Goods and Services Tax (G.S.T.).
+G.S.T. is added to all other goods and services, for example, workshops, some publications, self-help seminars, and Athabasca University promotional sales items.

-1Master of Science – Earth System Science course tuition fees now include a Course Administration and Technology Fee of $167 and Course Materials Fee of $35 per course, plus the Athabasca University Graduate Students Association (AUGSA) fee of $14 per credit.
+1Master of Science – Earth System Science (MSc ESS) Course Tuition fees now include a Course Administration and Technology fee of $170 and Course Materials fee of $37 per course, plus the Athabasca University Graduate Students Association (AUGSA) fees of $14 per credit.

-The total tuition cost (project or thesis route) for a student living in Canada who takes all courses from Athabasca University would be $25,818 ($1,986 x 13 three-credit course equivalents).
+The total tuition cost for a student living in Canada who takes all courses from Athabasca University, would be $20,260 ($2,026 x 10 three-credit course equivalents).
 AUGSA fees, the Course Administration and Technology Fee, and the Course Materials Fee are included in the above calculations.
 Application and admission fees are not included.

 Other fees